RobinDenz1/adjustedCurves/README.md

 ## Installation

-Currently this package is not available on Cran, but can be installed easily using the following code:
+Currently this package is not available on CRAN, but can be installed easily using the following code:

 ```
 library(devtools)